KILTprotocol/spec-ext-credential-api/readme.md

     /** close the session and stop receiving further messages */
     close: () => Promise<void>

-    /** DID URI of the extension */
+    /** temporary DID URI the extension will use to encrypt the session messages */
     identity: string

     /** bytes as hexadecimal */
+    encryptedChallenge: string

+    /** 24 bytes nonce as hexadecimal */
-    signedChallenge: string
+    nonce: string
 }

 interface EncryptedMessageCallback {